alexshagiev/spark-test-harness/README.md

 1. `mvn -DskipTests package exec:exec@run-test-spark-master`
    * This command will create an UBER jar and submit it into the stand alone cluster, spark url as defined in [pom.xml's respective maven goal](pom.xml)
    * You can change this option `spark.cores.max` in the [pom.xml](pom.xml) to see how well the scenario scales with less or more cores.
-   When missing a max `1024` cores will be used if available.
-Typically running this harness on a single host will result in 4 cores
+   When missing all cores will be used on your machine.
+On a Mac used in the results 4 cores were used by default.
 ### Submitting spark job using Yarn
 1. `mvn -DskipTests package exec:exec@run-test-yarn-master`